This guide explains how to set preferences for:

 List Punctuation and Capitalization¶

 By default, PerfectIt checks lists for consistency.
-If it finds a list where some items start with a capital letter and others start in lowercase, it will suggest that there may be a consistency error.
+If it finds a list where some items start with a capital letter and others start in lowercase, it will suggest that there may be a consistency issue.
 However, with the Style Sheet Editor, you can set PerfectIt to always check for your preferred form.
 Moreover, you can set different preferences for:

 Long, short or very short items